-Both the Revolver and the Term Loan were set to mature on September 23, 2021, with the Term Loan requiring quarterly principal payments of \$3.0 million and the remainder continuing to be due at maturity.
+Both the Revolver and the Term Loan were scheduled to mature on September 23, 2021, with the Term Loan requiring quarterly principal payments of \$3.0 million and the remainder continuing to be due at maturity.
 The Credit Agreement contained customary financial covenants and events of default under which the obligation could be accelerated and/or the interest rate increased.
-As of November 29, 2020, the Company was in compliance with all financial covenants and events of default under the Credit Agreement.